$85.00 now, and $85.00 on December 31st each year

 Antigonish County Nova Scotia, New Brunswick, Prince Edward Island, Newfoundland: Deborah Lomond.
 Lisa Lelliott assists in NS and Karin Rensfelt assists in NL (long distance).

 Calgary, Alberta: Margot Kitchen & Cynthia Palahniuk with Sharoni Fixler & Skjei Sharma

 Edmonton, Alberta: Frema Bram with Judi Mirus & Teddy Hyndman

 Québec City, Québec: Marie- Andrée Morin

-Toronto, Ontario: Marlene Mawhinney with Nadia Horodynsky, Jocelyn Hollman and Sarah Bertucci.
-Michelle McLean and Brenda Ledsham assist.
+Toronto, Ontario: Marlene Mawhinney, Nadia Horodynsky, Jocelyn Hollman, Sarah Bertucci, Stephanie Tencer & Suzanne Takemura.
+Michelle McClean & Brenda Ledsham assist.

-A panel of qualified teachers conducts each assessment.
-They evaluate the candidates’ asana practice and observe their teaching skills in action.
-Some certification levels include a written take-home exam as well.
+A panel of qualified assessors conducts each assessment where they evaluate the candidate’s asana practice and teaching skills in action.
+Some certification levels include a written take-home exam.